TheDrone7/shieldbow/docs/api/ClashManager.md

 #### .fetchAll ()

-Fetch all upcoming and active tournaments.
+Fetch all upcoming and active clash tournaments.